cliffano/bob/README.md

 B0b
 ---

-A very minimalistic build, deploy, and startup script for NodeJS apps Also a handy build script for JS libraries
+A very minimalistic build, deploy, and startup script for NodeJS apps.

+Also a handy build script for JS libraries.

 Installation
 ------------